ZimmermanLab/SF-metrosideros-endophytes/gibson2021.knit.md

 ## Molecular Methods

 We extracted DNA from fungal mycelium using the Sigma RED Extract ‘n Amp DNA extraction kit and following previously published protocols [@uren2012a].
-First, we added fungal tissue to sterile tubes filled with 1 mm zirconium oxide beads, then added 100 $\mu$L of Extract 'n' Amp DNA extraction solution.
+First, we added fungal tissue to sterile tubes filled with 1 mm zirconium oxide beads, then added 100 microliters of Extract 'n' Amp DNA extraction solution.
 Next, we put the tubes in the bead-beater for one minute.
 The samples were then placed on a heat block at 95$^{\circ}$C for 10 minutes.
 After the heating step, we added a dilution buffer to each tube and stored them at 4$^{\circ}$C until PCR.

 We performed PCR on the Internal Transcribed Spacer region, a commonly-accepted fungal barcode locus [@schoch2012nuclear], using the ITS1F forward primer (5'-CTT GGT CAT TTA GAG GAA GTA A-3') and ITS4 reverse primer (5'-TCC TCC GCT TAT TGA TAT GC-3').
 For each PCR reaction, we used 1 $\mu$L of template DNA, 10 $\mu$L Extract ‘n Amp Taq polymerase, 6.4 $\mu$L PCR-grade water, 1 $\mu$L bovine serum albumin, 0.8 $\mu$L ITS1F forward primer, and 0.8 $\mu$L ITS4 reverse primer [@uren2012a].
 For the PCR reaction, we used a BioRAD T100 thermal cycler with the following cycles: 95$^{\circ}$C for 3 minutes, 95$^{\circ}$C for 30 seconds, 54$^{\circ}$C for 30 seconds, 72$^{\circ}$C for 30 seconds, repeat steps 2-4 34 times and then, 72$^{\circ}$C for 10 minutes.
 To ensure that the fungal DNA successfully amplified, and that the master mix was not contaminated, we ran 5 $\mu$L of each sample and a negative PCR control on a 1% agarose gel with 1X Tris-acetate-EDTA (TEA) buffer and SYBR Safe.
 The gel was run at 120 volts for 20 minutes and visualized using UV transmission.
 Successful PCR samples with clean negative controls were kept at 4$^{\circ}$C until sequencing preparation.